wndblack/StarCraftII-ModelViewer/README.md

 Setting up:

-This is a Directx&cpu version,it can compile with dxsdk ,cximage ,and wxWidgets;Directx&gpu version has not complete
+This is a opengl&gpu version,it can compile with opengl, cg ,cximage ,sdl ,and wxWidgets;Directx&gpu version has not complete

 Special Thanks